Three Great Imbalances

 There are three great imbalances in the universe.
 They are:

-The strict particle model presented in my book of physics leads us to the conclusion that everything is in some way derived from the aether.
-In the final analysis we get
+The strict particle model presented here leads us to the conclusion that everything is in some way derived from the aether.
+In the final analysis we get that even space is a substance, and that matter is created out of…

-Andrew Johnson has just published a new book, this time about Earth and the possibility that it might be hollow.
+Andrew Johnson recently published a new book.
+It's about Earth and the possibility that it might be hollow.
 It's a good read, freely available as a PDF on his site.
-I get a mention in it due to…
+Among other things, he discusses the impact that a hollow…

 By continuing to use the site, you agree to the use of cookies.
 More information